lnx1288/COA-all-in-one/README.md

 ## Exam contents

-See below the list of contents you need to master for the COA exam.
-Most of the sections have a __Reference__ included so that you can expand the summarized content on this repo with official sources.
+See below the list of contents you need to master for the COA exam and some useful references.

+__NOTE__: the links provided as references point to the _latest_ Openstack release at any time (at the time of this writing is Xena).
+This means that if you want to check the documentation for a specific Openstack release other than the _latest_ one, most of the time you will only need to change the word _latset_ on the link to
 #### 1. [Identity management](../main/contents/identity-management/Identity-management.md)
  * [Manage and create domains, projects, users, and roles](../main/contents/identity-management/Manage-and-create-domains-projects-users-and-roles.md)
  * [Understand the differences between the member and admin roles](../main/contents/identity-management/Understand-the-differences-between-the-member-and-admin-roles.md)